nutanix/ntnx-api-golang-clients/prism-go-client/README.md

 # Go Client For Nutanix Prism Versioned APIs

-The Go client for Nutanix Prism Versioned APIs is designed for Go client application developers offering them simple and flexible access to APIs that task Management, Category Associations, Prism Central DR, Alerts, Alert policies, Events and Audits.
+The Go client for Nutanix Prism Versioned APIs is designed for Go client application developers offering them simple and flexible access to APIs that manage Tasks, Category Associations and Submit Batch Operations.

 ## Features
 - Invoke Nutanix APIs with a simple interface.